mugiwaranolstar/PDM-group-33/README.md

 This runs the three scripts:
 **rrt_star33_final.py**, **mpc_constraints.py** and **simulation.py** in a row.
-If desired, the three scripts can be run separately using:
+If desired, the three scripts can be run separately:
+To run the global planner:
    ```bash
    python3 rrt_star33_final.py
    ```

+To run the local planner:
    ```bash
    python3 mpc_constraints.py
    ```

+To simulate the movement of the robot in the environment:
    ```bash
    python3 simulation.py
    ```